odysseylabs-eng/.github/profile/README.md

 # Odyssey Labs 🌳
-Web3 Accelerationists Building Web3 Products & Infrastructure To Grow The Global Adoption Of Web3 In A Sustainable & Pragmatic Manner
+Web3 Accelerationists Building Web3 Products & Infrastructure To Accelerate The Global Adoption Of Web3 In A Sustainable & Pragmatic Manner
 ### Odyssey
 /ˈɒd.ɪ.si/ *noun*